tbl(1) — Linux manual page

 it are to be typeset.
 The format specification is a series of

-followed by zero or more modifiers.
-Classifiers are letters
+by zero or more modifiers.
+Classifiers are letters (recognized

-consist of or begin with letters or numerals.
-Spaces, tabs,
+or begin with letters or numerals.
+Spaces, tabs, newlines, and

-newlines, and commas separate descriptors.
-Newlines and commas
+commas separate descriptors.
+Newlines and commas are special;

-are special; they apply the descriptors following them to a
+they apply the descriptors following them to a subsequent row of

-subsequent row of the table.
-(This enables column headings to be
+the table.
+(This enables column headings to be centered or

-centered or emboldened while the table entries for the data are
+emboldened while the table entries for the data are not, for

-not, for instance.)
-We term the resulting group of column
+instance.)
+We term the resulting group of column descriptors a

-descriptors a row definition.
-Within a row definition,
+row definition.
+Within a row definition, separation between

-separation between column descriptors (by spaces or tabs) is
+column descriptors (by spaces or tabs) is often optional; only

 The classifier selects from one of several arrangements.
 Some